Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool saves data for later reuse across conversations or sessions, with specific examples of what to store (ticker, address, preference).
-It effectively distinguishes from siblings recall and forget.
+Description clearly states the tool stores data for reuse later, with specific examples (resolved ticker, target address) and distinguishes from siblings recall and forget.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.